emmercm/www/src/blog/retrospective-techniques.md

 - ⚓️ **Anchor**️: forces that are keeping the team from reaching its goals.

-  Risks such as workstream bottlenecks, projects with a lot of unknowns, inexperience with a technology
+  Forces such as workstream bottlenecks, projects with a lot of unknowns, inexperience with a technology, and dependence on another team can all slow you down.

 - 🪨 **Rocks**: potential risks on the horizon for the team.

-  These could be short-term or long-term risks, but it's important to identify them as such and discuss.
+  These could be short-term or long-term risks, but it's important to categorize and discuss them.
 If you don't steer around these rocks you may need to face them for a long time!

 You can also add a "sun" to the diagram for forces that are making the team happy, adding a mix of positive emotions that are different from "wind" forces.